awsdocs/aws-doc-sdk-examples/gov2/rekognition/README.md

 This example performs three tasks:

-1. Saves the image in an Amazon Simple Storage Service (Amazon S3) bucket with a "uploads/" prefix.
+1. Saves the image in an Amazon Simple Storage Service (Amazon S3) bucket with an "uploads/" prefix.
 1. Gets any ELIF information from the image and saves in the Amazon DynamoDB (DynamoDB) table.
-1. Detects instances of real-world entities, such as flowers, weddings, and nature, within a JPEG or PNG image, and save those instances as name/confidence pairs in the DynamoDB table.
+1. Detects instances of real-world entities, such as flowers, weddings, and nature, within a JPEG or PNG image, and saves those instances as name/confidence pairs in the DynamoDB table.
 1. Creates a thumbnail version of the image, no larger than 80 pixels by 80 pixels, and saves it in the same bucket with a "thumbs/" prefix and "thumb" suffix.